Do You Need A Passport To Go To The US Virgin Islands?

 This is also the case for territories like the U.S. Virgin Islands and other territories outlying them like Puerto Rico or Guam.
 But, you'll need certain documents to prove that you're a U.S. citizen flying on an aircraft from one fifty states to the Virgin Islands US Territory.
 Contrary to buses and trains airlines, airlines, TSA, as well as Homeland Security, require identification when traveling within the country.

-The US Virgin Islands Travel requirements may not ask for passports and the same goes of St. Thomas and St. Croix.
+The US Virgin Islands Travel requirements may not ask for passports and the same goes for St. Thomas and St. Croix.
 However, you'll need to present a photo I.D. at the time you take off for your flight.
 Also, you will require an image I.D. to be able to return back to your home on the U.S. mainland.
-We will go over all the essential travel requirements to the US Virgin Islands required for United States citizens, including minors, Covid-19-related limitations and documents, and some background information to make you familiar with the Virgin Islands US Territory better.

 Documentation Required For US Citizens

-Do US citizens travel to the Virgin Islands without a passport?
+Do US citizens travel to the US Virgin Islands without a passport?

 The U.S. Virgin Islands are very similar to U.S. states in the sense Virgin Islands currency is the US. dollar and you can travel to the islands with just a photo I.D.
 But, we must be aware of the documentation that is required to fly.